-Ascensus is a group dedicated to representing the artists and writers of the NYP/WCMC/Qatar community through an annual journal of works created by its members.
-Students and staff are invited to submit their creations to our journal and participate in our events such as informal poetry/story nights.
+Ascensus is a group dedicated to celebrating the artists and writers of the NYP/WCMC/Qatar community through an annual journal of works created by its members.
+Students and staff are invited to submit their creations to our yearly journal and participate in events such as open mic nights and book clubs.

 Dimensionworks manages the 3D printer in the library.
 To date, we have over 400 members and has trained more than 100 students on 3D printing.

 Do No Harm aims to prevent behaviors on the continuum of sexual violence, build physicians equipped to recognize and respond to signs of intimate partner violence in their patients and foster an environment of healthy relationships in the WCM community.

 The Dodgeball Interest group allows students to compete in a fun distraction from Medical School.
 Get to know your classmates outside of the classroom and let out all that pent-up stress that has accumulated.
 There will be games two to three times a week starting around late October into November.
 Teams are coed and six can play at a time.

 Future of Care

 Future of Care is a community of young entrepreneurs, clinicians, and scientists bringing technological innovation to medicine.
 We host an annual flagship conference as well as year-round networking events to connect different healthcare stakeholders in NYC.
 We create a forum in which science, medicine, technology, and capital combine to catalyze change in healthcare.
 Our goals include 1. educating students and clinicians about technologies relevant to medical practice, 2. fostering technology entrepreneurship at WCM, 3. creating collaborations between inventors and clinicians within WCM and the greater NYC community.